chunren/credit-card-fraud-detection-by-neural-network/README.md

 ## Acknowledgements

 Parts of this code were generated with the assistance of OpenAI's ChatGPT.
+The project is intended for educational purposes and is shared under an open-source license.

 ## License